1. Medical Laboratory Science Bench Duties

-Departmental Personnel Duties
+3. Departmental Personnel Duties

 - Adhere to Pathology Infection Control Policy.
 Maintain safety and cleanliness of lab space and instruments.

 - Communicate effectively in a professional manner with co-workers, other hospital medical and nursing staff, and Red Cross Blood Center staff.